xmr-ru/xmr_ru/content/logs/monerotopia-2022/07-koe-seraphis-tx-protocol-en.md

 ---
-title: koe - Seraphis Tx Protocol
+title: "Koe, an Independent Researcher and a Monero contributor on Seraphis Tx Protocol – Monerotopia 2022"
 date: "2022-05-11"
 categories:
   - ""